Brutusbram/se_project_spots/README.md

 The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
 Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

 Good luck and have fun!

+This project was a HUGE step up from the previous ones... and i found it incredibly challanging in the best way.
+I was finding that I would go to bed after finishing a section and have a hard time sleeping because all i could think of is what i could improve on.